 If I take part in this study, how will you protect my privacy?

 All the information about your participation and your training/race data will be kept in the strictest confidence.
 Your data will be stored on secure servers in password protected files on Google Drive.
+Personally identifiable data will be submitted to Kent, with data being anonymized at the point of data processing.
 Only the named researchers will have access to your identifiable data.
 If you withdraw from the study all of your data will be destroyed.
+Personally identifiable data will be destroyed should you request it to be so.
 The findings may be published in academic journals or presented at conferences, but this would not include any information that would let others know who you are.
 Training and race data will be anonymised using a participant code made up of numbers and letters prior to storage on Google Drive.
 We will hold your personal data separately on password protected and secure servers at the University of Kent.
 Your personally identifiable data will be destroyed within 12 months of you completing the study.
 We will continue to hold the anonymised data for 5 years after the study has finished to allow for publication of the results.
 If requested, you can receive a copy of study findings at the end of the study once the research paper has been drafted and submitted for publication.

 How long does the study participation last for?